Dolphins QB Tua Tagovailoa's injury sparks concern over the NFL's concussion policies

 Putting Tua out there isn’t just a player safety issue.
 It’s a quality of life issue.

-NFL Hall of Famer and Fox Sports commentator Shannon Sharpe said in one tweet he believes the Dolphins were misleading about Tagovailoa sustaining a back injury, not a head injury last week.
+NFL Hall of Famer and Fox Sports commentator Shannon Sharpe said in one tweet he believes the Dolphins are lying about Tagovailoa sustaining a back injury, not a head injury, last week.

 "That's a serious injury," he said in another.
 "Tua shouldn't have been out there with Sunday Thursday turnaround.
 Sometimes players need protecting from themselves.
 Dolphins failed Tua."